Expect Crude Oil prices to trade higher today: Angel Commodities

 Outlook

-We expect oil prices to trade higher today as international markets are trading higher by 0.5 percent at $50.66 per barrel.
-Build up in gasoline inventories and US imports from the OPEC nations are push factors for oil prices.
-ON the MCX, oil prices are expected to trade higher today.
+We expect oil prices to trade sideways today as international markets are trading higher by 0.65 percent at $49.89 per barrel as OPEC nations signal the output cut extensions beyond June.
+Oil inventories in the US however remain a cause of concern which can disturb investor’s sentiments.
+On the MCX, oil prices are expected to trade higher today.

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.